solana-labs/solana/book/src/offline-signing/durable-nonce.md

 #### - Nonce to the rescue!

-Alice retries the transaction.
-This time specifying her nonce account and the blockhash stored there
+Alice retries the transaction, this time specifying her nonce account and the blockhash stored there

 ```bash